-Tel: 212.592.2246 Fax: 212.592.2216 Email: health@sva.edu Website: sva.edu/health
+Tel: 212.592.2246 Fax: 212.592.2216 Email: health@sva.edu Website: sva.edu/health registered nurse can assist you in connecting with healthcare providers, specialists, and a variety of community-based resources.

 Services are free and confidential.
-Students should call 212.592.2246 or email health@sva. edu to schedule an appointment.
+Students may call 212.592.2246 or email health@sva.edu to schedule an appointment during office hours.
 A map of local medical and urgent care facilities is available at security desks, through the GoSVA app and at sva.edu/health.
-While medical services are not available on-site at SVA, a registered nurse can assist you in finding specialists and additional community-based resources.
+While medical services are not available on-site at SVA, a

 Student Health and Counseling Services does not write medical excuse notes.
-Students who are not able to attend classes due to illness should notify their instructors and, for conditions requiring an extended absence from classes, their academic advisor.
+Students who are not able to attend classes due to illness should notify their instructors, and, for conditions requiring an extended absence from classes, their academic advisor.
 For academic accommodations due to a physical or mental health condition, please see Disability Resources on page 25.